 B

-- ½ tsp garlic powder or finely chopped garlic
+½ tsp garlic powder or finely chopped garlic1 tsp sesame oil

 Methods:

-- Marinate filling A and B separately, set aside for about 30 minutes.
+- Marinate the filling A and B separately, set aside for about 30 minutes.

 Buns:

-- Sift together flours and icing sugar.
-Place sifted flour mixture in a large mixing bowl and make a well in the middle.
+- Sift together the flour, icing sugar and baking powder.
+Place the sifted flour mixture in a large mixing bowl and make a well in the middle.

-- Fill well with lukewarm water, vinegar and yeast.
+- Fill the well with lukewarm water and yeast.
 Use a spatula, gently stir the water to dissolve the yeast then slowly bring together flour mixture.

 - Add in shortening or oil and knead for 10-15 minutes until soft dough is formed.
 It should be smooth on the surface.